onelogin/openid-connect-dotnet-core-sample/README.md

 ## Setting up OpenId Connect with OneLogin
 In order to make this sample work with OneLogin you will need to create an OpenId Connect app in your OneLogin portal.
 See our developer docs for [more detail on how to complete this step](https://developers.onelogin.com/openid-connect).

+Make sure you add `http://localhost:5000/signin-oidc` as an allowed Redirect URI on your OIDC app configuration tab.

 You will also need to make sure you configure the **Token Endpoint** for the app in OneLogin to use the **POST** Authentication method.